PepeTapia/362group2/README.md

 - Redesigned the website (still a WIP)
 - Implemented separate sites into the landing page

+(All of the code I worked on for site overhaul can be seen under the Ramiro-Iteration4 Branch)

 ## **SETUP:**
 **All files here are not meant to be ran but used for reference.**